 I go out with friends to see shows.
 I cook and have friends over for movies.
 I geek out on the computer.

-I just did a 2500 mile road trip through some of the ugliest parts of the country to help a friend move from Austin to Seattle.
+A few years ago I did a 2500 mile road trip through some of the ugliest parts of the country to help a friend move from Austin to Seattle.
 My friends seem to be in the Austin to Seattle phase of that migration pattern, and they're trying to get me to rejoin the herd.

 I have no plan for world domination.